(revised 2002, 2005, 2007, 2015, 2018)

 ARTICLE I – MEMBERSHIP

-Section 1: Membership in this organization shall consist of women and men of good moral character who are cognizant of their obligation of the public who meet the requirements for membership prescribed by the Articles of Incorporation, these Bylaws, Policies and Procedures, and the Board of Directors of the Illinois Academy of Physician Assistants.
+Membership in this organization shall consist of persons of good moral character who are cognizant of their obligation of the public who meet the requirements for membership prescribed by the Articles of Incorporation, these Bylaws, Policies and Procedures, and the Board of Directors of the Illinois Academy of Physician Assistants.

-Section 4: Student members shall be individuals enrolled in a Physician Assistant training program approved by the Board of Directors.
+2.2 PA Student Members.
+Student members shall be individuals enrolled in a provisionally or fully accredited ARC-PA education program approved by the Board of Directors.
 These students shall be entitled to the privileges of the floor, but shall not be entitled to vote or hold office.

-Section 5: Business and Hospital Affiliate membership shall consist of individuals or organizations who desire to associate with the Academy, and who are eligible for, but do not desire AAPA Fellow membership, and who are approved by the Board of Directors.
-Affiliate members shall be entitled to privileges of the floor, but shall not be entitled to vote or hold office.
+2.4 Business and Hospital Affiliate Members.
+Business and Hospital Affiliate members are organizations who desire to associate with the Academy and who are approved by the Board of Directors.
+These members shall be entitled to privileges of the floor, but shall not be entitled to vote or hold office.

-Section 12: Any member who has been censured, suspended, or expelled by Board of Directors may appeal such action within six (6) months after notice given in writing by the Board of Directors.
-The Board of Directors shall designate a time and place for the hearing of the appeal, and after giving the appellant and representatives reasonable opportunity to be heard, shall by a majority vote either sustain or reverse such censure, suspension, or expulsion.
+Any member who has been suspended, or expelled by the Board of Directors may appeal such action within six (6) months after notice given in writing by the Board of Directors.
+The Board of Directors shall designate a date, time and place for the hearing of the appeal, and after giving the appellant and representatives reasonable opportunity to be heard, shall by a majority vote either sustain or reverse such suspension or expulsion.
 The decision of the Board shall be final.
 Notice must be provided in writing by mail, email or other electronic means.

 ARTICLE II – MEETING OF MEMBERSHIP

-Section 3: A majority of members eligible to vote present in person or by electronic means shall constitute a quorum at any meeting of the Academy.
+A majority of members eligible to vote present in person or by electronic means shall constitute a quorum at any meeting of the Academy.